ShiQiu0419/BAAF-Net/README.md

-# Semantic Segmentation for Real Point Cloud Scenes via Bilateral Augmentation and Adaptive Fusion
+# Semantic Segmentation for Real Point Cloud Scenes via Bilateral Augmentation and Adaptive Fusion (CVPR 2021)
 This repository is for BAAF-Net introduced in the following paper:

 "Semantic Segmentation for Real Point Cloud Scenesvia Bilateral Augmentation and Adaptive Fusion"